Indoor house plants as sun pours through big windows.

 Seven quick tips to help you breathe easy at home.

-From wildfires to pollen to pollution, there are a lot of big factors that affect the quality of air we breathe every time we step outside.
+From wildfires to pollen to pollution, many factors that affect the quality of air we breathe every time we step outside.
 And while our individual actions are critical to righting the ship and safeguarding a future of clean air, it also feels overwhelming to have such a seemingly small slice of control over the air in your lungs.
-A lot of attention and research is focused on outdoor quality, but there’s a lot we can do in our own spaces to keep our indoor air clean.
+Much attention and research is focused on outdoor quality, but did you know that Americans spend more than 90 percent of their time inside?
+There’s a lot we can do in our own spaces to keep our indoor air clean.
 Here are seven small steps you can take to breathe easy at home.

 Illustration of a person opening apartment windows.